vipulnaik/working-drafts/ark/pending-checks.md

 ## Open mathematical questions

 Not repeated here.
-The two arithmetic residues are Open Problem 9 of the notes and Part J items 1–2 of `enumeration-proof.md`; the largest epistemic risk is Part J item 3 — an independent reading of Lemma B′, Lemma C and G.2, none of which has had any.
+The two arithmetic residues are Open Problem 9 of the notes and Part J items 1–2 of `enumeration-proof.md`; the largest epistemic risk is Part J item 3 — an independent reading of Lemma B′, Lemma C and G.2, none of which has had any. `arithmetic-of-density.md` §6 lists five further questions of its own, all heuristic-vs-measurement comparisons rather than proofs; the cheapest and most informative is whether the observed density floor drifts downward as the ω(n) = 2 population thins, which needs only table extension.

 ---